South Russian State Polytechnic University: Academic structure of the university

 The SRSPU employs 3919 employees, including a teaching staff of 2054.

 22,000 students study at its faculties and branches, including more than 15,000 full-time students, about 4,000 part-time students, and about 2,000 part-time education.
 More than 1,000 students undergo retraining every year.

 The university houses the largest university scientific and technical library in the south of Russia.
 The library fund has more than 3 million publications.

-The university employs the oldest primary trade union organizations of employees and students in the south of Russia.